 - Which strategies sellers plan to prioritise for investments in 2020

 - And more

-Throughout the report, various thought leaders discuss the different ways data and personalization can be used to increase engagement, satisfaction and profitability.
+Throughout the report, various thought leaders discuss the different ways data and personalisation can be used to increase engagement, satisfaction and profitability.

 Internet Retailer: The Latest Marketplace Trends

 When the inaugural edition of the Internet Retailer’s e-commerce marketplaces report was published in 2016, just a handful of channels had been established.
 Fast forward a few years, and the industry has boomed far beyond eBay, Amazon and Alibaba.
 With over 100 marketplaces accounting for more than half of online retailing around the globe, brands and retailers have a lot of options to choose from.